chi-bias-trust/chi-bias-trust.github.io/1-Schedule.md

 ## Workshop Participants and Submissions

 We thank those who contributed to our workshop.
-The list of participants and position papers is hosted [here](https://chi-bias-trust.github.io/participants.html).
+The list of position papers is hosted [here](https://chi-bias-trust.github.io/participants.html).
 Your inputs have informed our activities :)